EmmanuelSinoj/SWEN261.600_Team6/README.md

 THE UniEnroll IS a web-based academic platform
 THAT simplifies course discovery, enrollment, and administration while reducing manual work and improving the academic experience
 UNLIKE manual registration processes or outdated campus systems
-OUR PRODUCT is intuitive, reliable, and designed specifically for modern universities
+OUR PRODUCT is intuitive, reliable, and designed specifically for online universities

 # Key Features